Texas A&M vs. Mississippi State NCAA Football Odds, Plays and Insights | October 2, 2021

-The No. 15 Texas A&M Aggies (3-1, 0-0 SEC) take the fourth-ranked passing defense in college football into a matchup with the Mississippi State Bulldogs (2-2, 0-0 SEC), who have the No. 6 passing attack, on Saturday, October 2, 2021.
-The Aggies are 7-point favorites.
-The total for this matchup has been set at 46 points.
+The No. 15 Texas A&M Aggies (3-1, 0-0 SEC) will put their fourth-ranked pass defense to the test against the Mississippi State Bulldogs (2-2, 0-0 SEC) and the No. 6 pass offense in the nation, on Saturday, October 2, 2021.
+The Aggies are favored by 7 points in the contest.
+The contest has a point total set at 46.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.